Resettlement

 We are aware that incorrect information is newly circulating, stating that UNHCR offices in Ankara are receiving applications for resettlement.
 This is not true.
 Resettlement is not an application-based process.
 Coming to UNHCR offices will not result in prioritization of your case.
 UNHCR continuously reviews the situation of refugees in the most vulnerable situations referred by the PMM, to assess whether they meet UNHCR’s resettlement criteria.
 If your case is under resettlement consideration, UNHCR will contact you, so do not unnecessarily spend your resources and time to come to UNHCR Ankara, it will not have any influence on your case

 Resettlement is a solution that enables refugees to move from their country of asylum to another country, where they will receive protection and assistance.
-UNHCR works with the Republic of Türkiye and third countries to find durable solutions for the most vulnerable refugees who are facing protection risks in the country of asylum.
+UNHCR works with the Republic of Türkiye and resettlement countries to find durable solutions for the most vulnerable refugees who are facing protection risks in Türkiye.

-UNHCR works in collaboration with the Republic of Türkiye Presidency of Migration Management (PMM) who identifies refugees in the most vulnerable situations to see if the individuals concerned would be eligible for resettlement processing.
-Final decisions with regards to resettlement are taken by the receiving countries and not UNHCR.
+UNHCR works in collaboration with the Republic of Türkiye’s Presidency of Migration Management (PMM) which identifies refugees in the most vulnerable situations.
+UNHCR subsequently evaluates cases of individuals to understand their vulnerabilities and determine if they are suitable for submission to resettlement countries.
+Final decisions with regard to resettlement are taken by the resettlement countries, and not UNHCR.

-If your case is selected for resettlement consideration, UNHCR will contact you.
+If your case is selected for resettlement consideration, UNHCR will contact you, but this may take a significant period of time due to the limited resettlement places available each year

 Frequently asked questions